 Tamil new year’s day is called as Chithirai thiru naal.
 It is the first day of traditional Tamil solar calender month.
 It is celebrated on 13th or 14th of April every year and this year it was today – Friday the 13th.
 Well, that may be sound like a scary duo combination of date and day for many but for us the Tamils, today marks the beginning of a new year a beginning to refresh old memories and make new ones.
 Today we make elaborate meals, spend time with family, share laughter and pray to God for good health, peace and happiness.
 It marks the beginning of spring.
 At this time of the year, neem flowers would blossom in South Indian homes and first batch of mangoes will hang in the trees.
-Hence in most Tamil homes, there will be veppampoo rasam (South Indian soup with neem flowers) and pacha mangai pachadi (mango chutney sweetened with jaggery) in the Tamil new year’s feast.
+Hence in most Tamil homes, there will be veppampoo rasam (South Indian soup (onion or chicken) with neem flowers) and pacha mangai pachadi (mango chutney sweetened with jaggery) in the Tamil new year’s feast.
 These dishes symbolize the arrival of Spring, a month to signify growth and prosperity as per Tamil traditions.

 We see the mirror as the first thing in the morning of Tamil New year and we pray to God with rice, lentils, beans, fruits and vegetables, gold, jaggery, tamarind, cash and currency.
 Top right: That’s my son doing namaskaram (seeking blessing from his dad).
 Bottom right: Late morning we offer “sakkara pongal” as a prasad to God and pray reciting slokas.